 Limited assistance in health matters is available to students at each campus.
 Workshops and other means of health education are available to assist students in recognizing and understanding health needs.
-In addition, West Campus student health services has a registered nurse.

 It is hoped that students will avail themselves of these services as they recognize their own health needs or would like to have some health counseling.